 Even if you aren’t going to be dealing with a large amount of rain and snow, directional tires are the best for optimal handling on dry pavement.
 These are the tires you’ll find on race cars and professional drivers’ cars, so you can expect to have a professional-grade driving experience every time you hit the blacktop.
 And directional tires can do much more than making any car just a little more fun to drive.
 When you’re driving at a higher speed, you can rely on your tires to maintain control and stability on the road, again ensuring that you remain safe in your car.
 How your car drives and handles may not be the first thing on everyone’s mind, but once you feel the difference a good set of tires makes, you’ll never want to go back.

-Because directional tires have better traction and handling, they will increase your car’s fuel efficiency.
+Because of the better traction and handling, they will increase your car’s fuel efficiency.
 Of course, your driving patterns and acceleration habits will affect your gas mileage regardless of the type of tires.
-However, directional tires have less “rolling resistance” because of their design, and therefore require less force to accelerate out of a turn or at a traffic light.
+However, you will have less “rolling resistance” because of their design, and therefore require less force to accelerate out of a turn or at a traffic light.
 It may not seem like much, but the smaller amount of force makes a huge difference when you’re looking at the big picture.
 Tires that provide a lower rolling resistance are estimated to save one to four percent per gallon of fuel compared to the average asymmetric or symmetric tires.
 So while there may be a higher price of the initial investment when it comes to directional tires, you will most likely save money to make up for that cost in the long run.